 In addition, the Commission could have adopted delegated acts specifying the details of the procedures used to establish whether a PRIIP targets specific environmental or social objectives.
 However, in Joint Technical Advice issued in July 2017, the ESAs concluded that it would not be proportionate to establish specific and detailed standalone obligations for PRIIPs that target specific environmental or social objectives and that existing measures are sufficiently stringent.

 Guidance on the application of PRIIPs has been issued by the Commission and the ESAs.

 In July 2017 the Commission adopted a communication containing guidelines on the application of PRIIPs.

 The Joint Committee of the ESAs (EBA, ESMA and EIOPA) have issued Q&As on the KID, which are periodically updated, and are intended to promote supervisory convergence on the contents of the KID.
-Alongside the August update of the Q&A, a flow chart for the risk and reward calculations in the KID was published.
+On 19 July 2018, the most recent version of the Q&As and an updated flow diagram for the risk and reward calculations in the KID were published.

 Regulation and RTS applied from 1 January 2018.

 - 2018: FCA expected to issue feedback on consultation paper CP17/32